meghna-dash/covfefe-19/docs/index.md

 ---
 ## Installation

-- Download
+1. Download the browser extension.
 {% raw %}
 <button onclick="window.open('/build.zip')">Download</button>
 {% endraw %}

-- Go to chrome://extensions/
+2. Go to chrome://extensions/

-- In the top right corner, make sure that Developer Mode is toggled on.
+3. In the top right corner, make sure that Developer Mode is toggled on.

-- Click 'Load Unpacked' in the top right corner and select the build folder.
+4. Click 'Load Unpacked' in the top right corner and select the build folder.

 ---
 ## Usage
-- Highlight any text that you want to fact-check with your cursor.
+1. Highlight any text that you want to fact-check with your cursor.

-- Click on the Covfefe-19 extension icon.
+2. Click on the Covfefe-19 extension icon.

-- The extension will check the content against our API and show you the results.
+3. The extension will check the content against our API and show you the results.

 ---
 ## Team